tradingstrategy-ai/trading-strategy/docs/source/index.rst

 Capitalgram documentation
 =========================

-Capitalgram is an :term:`on-chain` quantative finance framework and trade automation protocol.
+Capitalgram is an :term:`on-chain` quantitative finance framework and trade automation protocol.
 You can develop and :term:`backtest` trading strategies based on all trades ever happened on any blockchain.
 Live data is available to one minute accuracy.

 The ready strategies, or trading bots, can be deployed as :term:`autonomous agents <autonomous agent>` running on :term:`smart contracts <smart contract>`.
 Strategies then trade on :term:`decentralised exchanges <decentralised exchange>`.
 After deployed, anyone can invest in and withdraw from the strategies in real time.